 Within the linear-implicit schemes the performance of the \IMEX and \SAV schemes are almost indistinguishable.
 Their global accuracy as a function of local truncation error are almost identical.
 The only discrepancy lies in the computational effort which is routinely a factor of 1.4 larger for the \SAV scheme.
 This is a result of the extra steps required to resolve the larger \SAV system of equations.
 Beyond the guarantee of the decay of the associated modified energy, it is difficult to identify a feature in the \SAV scheme in which it improves upon the simpler \IMEX approach.
 Far and away the most important step in balancing the linear-implicit schemes is selecting a proper linear term for the implicit step.
 Given the theoretical understanding of the importance of the background state (the value of $u$ away from non-trivial structures), it is reasonable and efficient to use the linearization about the spatially constant state $u\equiv b_-$.
 We generalize this to the family of operators presented in \eqref{e:SAV-L0}, and find that the choice of $\beta_1+\beta_2\approx 3$ provides optimal performance, with the choice $\beta_1=2$ and $\beta_2=1$ corresponding to the linearization about the spatially constant background state.
 These constant coefficient linear operators are trivially inverted in the spatially periodic setting considered herein.
-It certainly may not be the case that such a convenient and efficient linear-implicit operator is available in all systems. \tcb{The \ETD scheme does not have competitive accuracy for the FCH system.
+It certainly may not be the case that such a convenient and efficient linear-implicit operator is available in all systems.
+The \ETD scheme does not seem to have competitive accuracy in the thin interface regime of the FCH system.
 The \ETD formulation has been proven effective at handling linear stiffness.
 It places the higher-order differential operators into a semi-group where they are more stable to discretization error.
-This advantage does not translate to the nonlinear stiffness that arises within the FCH model.
-Even in the more mild $\qtype=0$ model the large spatial gradients presented by the bilayers of the super-critical benchmark problem lead to amplification of error in the Runge-Kutta approximation.}
+However, as argued in Appendix B, the local truncation error in the \ETD scheme seems to have poorer scaling with respect to interfacial thickness in the thin interface regime $\varepsilon\ll1$ than \IMEX type schemes.
+The large spatial gradients presented by the bilayer interfaces in the super-critical benchmark problem lead to an amplification of error in the \ETD Runge-Kutta approximation.